 The Walker’s Haute Route, on the other hand, is not as well-known and the one thing most people have heard is that it is really, really hard.
 As a result, pretty much every hiker we saw or met on the trail was fairly fit, prepared and, in general, just used to this sort of thing.

 Very few people choose the WHR as their first long-distance trek, so they all have a pretty good idea of what they are getting into and can plan (and train) accordingly.
 The few people we met who actually were on their first long hike were also young, fit and determined, and had no trouble adjusting to the rigours of hiking day after day (after day, after day).

 Anyway, our personal summary on the WHR vs the TMB:

 The Walker’s Haute Route is more consistently scenic, wilder and less busy than the Tour du Mont Blanc but also much more difficult.
 As long as you weren’t completely destroyed by the TMB you should be able to handle the WHR, just expect a more intense challenge.

 Walker’s Haute Route Self-Guided Tour

 We organized everything ourselves so can’t really speak to the different tour companies.
 However, many of the hikers we met on the trail were following pre-booked routes organized through a trekking company.
-Opinions were mixed.
-All of them were presumably happy to have avoided the very confusing and time-consuming process of booking each night’s accommodation in advance (using a wide variety of a methods from online booking to email to clumsy, confusing phone calls undertaken in a mix of languages).
+And they all seemed happy to have avoided the very confusing and time-consuming process of booking each night’s accommodation in advance (using a wide variety of a methods from online booking to email to clumsy, confusing phone calls undertaken in a mix of languages).

 Walker’s Haute Route Packing List